Hmute/ExcelUserDoc/docs/Task2.md

 * Allows for focused analysis and cleaner presentation, as you can segregate raw data, calculations, and visualizations effectively.

+* Allows comparisons between the data of the different sheets that may have same labels.
 ## Creating a new worksheet